-Ruth enjoyed a successful career as scientist, manager and adviser in the Victorian Government for 20+ years before serving her community as a Mayor and Councillor.
-For the past 7 years, she has worked as a consultant and adviser to councils, peak bodies in local government, businesses and community leaders.
+Ruth enjoyed a successful career as scientist, manager and adviser in the Victorian Government for 20-plus years before serving her community as a Mayor and Councillor.
+For the past decade, she has worked as a consultant and adviser to councils, peak bodies in local government, businesses and community leaders.

 - Delivered regular Webinar training for women candidates running for local government across Australia.
 This was part of the e-skilling program run by the National Rural Women’s Coalition.

 - Social research for Murray River Group of Council on the impact of the Murray Darling Basin Plan on Northern Victorian communities.
-Report and documentary here: http://www.mrgc.com.au/mrgc2016/
+Report and documentary.

-- Delivered various professional development training workshops for peak bodies VLGA and MAV 2017 and 2018 on topics such as Governance; the Good, Bad and Dodgy, Disaster Managment for Mayors.
+- I have delivered various professional development training workshops for peak bodies VLGA and MAV 2017 and 2018 on topics such as Governance; the Good, Bad and Dodgy, Disaster Management for Mayors.

 - Assisting Councillor and Executive Management Teams teams to work productively by developing a joint strategic vision and agreeing on respectful ways to work together.
 (Councils include Moyne, Southern Grampians, Queenscliffe)

-- Consulting to the Shire of Yarra Ranges to evaluate diverse service provision for ATSI families and make recommendations for future strategic direction as well as facilitate input from key stakeholders.
+- Consulting to the Shire of Yarra Ranges to evaluate different service provision for ATSI families and make recommendations for future strategic direction as well as facilitate input from critical stakeholders.

 - Collaborating with the VLGA on script development and filming to record the experiences of diverse women candidates in the 2016 election campaign including women from CALD and LGBTI backgrounds, rural and youth.

 - Early career as an agricultural scientific researcher, in clean agriculture initiatives including organic produce and managed a statewide Information Service for Small Landholders.

 - With a passion for encouraging greater diversity in council candidates standing for elections, Ruth was Social Media Manager for the Go Women LG campaign over 2015-16 (Facebook, Twitter & media events) which saw a record number of female candidates and elected women Councillors.